FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 {% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/viewing-application-details.png" alt="Finding the registration URL." class="img-fluid" figure=false %}

-Now that you have the URL, open up an incognito window navigate to this URL.
+Now that you have the URL, open up an incognito window and navigate to this URL.
 You can see that the first screen asks for your first name, email address, password and phone number.
 It also lets you know how many registration steps there are.

 {% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/first-screen-unthemed.png" alt="The first page of the custom registration flow." class="img-fluid" figure=false %}